PTA Program Goals

 The Physical Therapist Assistant Program strives to:

 1. recruit and educate students who are interested in the Physical Therapy field to develop the academic, technical, and life skills necessary to gain entry-level employment in the community as licensed Physical Therapist Assistants.

-2. establish and enforce program policies and procedures that ensure quality education and preparation for the skills needed to succeed as a licensed Physical Therapist Assistants.
+2. establish and enforce program policies and procedures that ensure quality education and preparation for the skills needed to succeed as licensed Physical Therapist Assistants.

 3. prepare a diverse student body with strong critical thinking skills and judgment to practice physical therapy in a safe, ethical, and legal manner.

 4. ensure that program students receive educational instruction and content that reflects current physical therapy practice and community standards.

 5. provide varied clinical experiences that will prepare students to become competent Physical Therapist Assistants working in the healthcare community under the supervision of the Physical Therapist.